Kircata/Soft-Uni-Homeworks/READMe.md

 # Soft-Uni-Homeworks
+Homework
-This is the homework i've done during my studies in SoftUni, Sofia.
+This is the homework i've done during my study in SoftUni,Sofia